Chicago/dev.cityofchicago.org/_posts/2018-12-11-legacy-sr-datasets-announcement.md

 * [311 Service Requests - Vacant and Abandoned Buildings Reported](https://data.cityofchicago.org/d/7nii-7srd)

 Please contact the City of Chicago Open Data Team at [dataportal@cityofchicago.org](mailto:dataportal@cityofchicago.org) or [@ChicagoCDO](https://twitter.com/ChicagoCDO) with any questions related to the 311 datasets.
 However, please direct any questions or comments about the 311 system, itself, to [CHIdeas](https://www.chideas.org).

+**Update 3/7/2019, 12:45 pm**: Added a link to the post announcing the first new 311 dataset.
+Added a note about the Abandoned Vehicles dataset.